PhoenixTales/wiki.gothicarchive.org/factions.md

   - _Left Hand_ (`EBR_102`/`Linke Hand`)
   - _Grey Baron_ (`EBR_103`/`Grauer Baron`)
   - _Foreign Minister_ (`EBR_104`/`Aussenminister`)

+## Peasants
+- German: `Die Bauern` (`BAU`) (can be also translated as `farmers`)
+- live around the _Old Citadel_ (German: `Altes Kastell`)
+  - originally, the New Camp was more in the south and the _Old Citadel_ was on a mountain just west from it, with all the fields in front of it and the river from the New Camp running through the fields
+  - `Just to the south of our fields lies the ruins of a former fort` (alpha 0.56c)
+- peaceful, grow their own food and trade it with camps
+- some of them lived around the valley already before it became prison colony
+- `know how to grow grain and a few of them can even brew really good beer` (_Sleeper's Ban_)
+- `We feed the new camp and in return we are protected from the archbarons` (alpha 0.56)
+- in the final release they are farming rice just in front of the _New Camp_

 ## Psionics
 - `orange-clad` (_Sleeper's Ban_)